vacp2p/roadmap/content/qa/vac/nim-libp2p-testing-2024q4.md

   - "qa"
   - "vac"
 draft: false
-description: Extend nim-libp2p testing coverage, documentation and tooling
+description: Extend nim-libp2p testing coverage, documentation and tooling.

 ---

 `vac:qa:vac:nim-libp2p-testing-2024q4`

 ## Description
+Extend nim-libp2p testing coverage, documentation and tooling.

-Create test plans, implement tests, and increase coverage for all the [modules](https://github.com/vacp2p/nim-libp2p?tab=readme-ov-file#modules) implemented in nim libp2p.
+Create test plans, implement tests, and increase coverage for all the [modules](https://github.com/vacp2p/nim-libp2p?tab=readme-ov-file#modules) implemented in nim libp2p. <br/>
 Improve tooling around nim libp2p testing.

 **Alignment with VAC Narratives:**
 - Nim-libp2p is a key component of the VAC ecosystem, and improving its testing coverage and tooling strengthens our internal expertise and the overall reliability of the network.